 Nick Fuentes grew up in the relative comfort and stability of a two-parent household in the Chicago suburb of La Grange.
 He has said that his father, Bill Fuentes, a vice president at a ball bearing manufacturer, is half-Mexican, which Nick sometimes uses to claim he’s not a white supremacist—and sometimes brushes off as distant lineage irrelevant after decades of assimilation.
 His parents supported Nick as he broadcast racist livestreams from their basement.
 In one, he said that, growing up, his family avoided Applebee’s and Red Lobster because they were “commonly known as Black fare,” adding that they shared a saying about Olive Garden that contained the n-word.
 In December 2021, his mother phoned in to his show to speculate on the race of a man who’d opened fire in a mall near her home.
 “What flavor do you think that shooting was?”
 Lauren Fuentes asked.
 “You know what I mean.”
 Before hanging up, in a laughing moment, she insisted Nick had learned anti-Black prejudice “from your dad.”

 Nick entered high school in 2012, where he assembled a roster of activities that suggest a lust for attention and budding oratorical skills.
 He joined the speech team and Model UN, got elected student body president, and was selected to greet Illinois’ governor during a school visit.
 Fuentes hosted a campus TV and radio talk show where he discussed his conservative politics—he was “more moderate” then, he would later admit, sometimes describing himself as a former libertarian.
-Bill Allan, who taught Fuentes and ran the school’s television programs, told the Chicago Tribune in 2017 that “none of the stuff he produced was even close to the level he’s at now.”
+Bill Allan, who supervised the school’s television programs, told the Chicago Tribune in 2017 that “none of the stuff he produced was even close to the level he’s at now.”*

 The libertarian-to-fascist pathway is well documented, and the seeds of what his politics would become were already present.
 In a blog post from just after his high school graduation, 17-year-old Fuentes harbors a pessimistic outlook that would lead him to forsake free markets: “My timely birth allowed me to watch on the nightly news the spoils of the American experiment squandered for one final time before the dying gasp of a once exceptional people as the free world and economic abundance of Ronald Reagan was inherited by the lizard people… My generation is the generation of hopelessness.”
 In a foreshadowing of his turn to Christian theocracy, he promised “to promulgate and preach the good word of the American restoration.”